firefart/gochro/Readme.md

 -host                  The host and port to listen of (refers to inside the container).
 Defaults to 0.0.0.0:8000 -debug                 Enables debug output.
 Default: false -ignore-cert-errors    Also fetch ressources from origins with untrusted certificates or cert errors.
+-proxy                 Use a proxy server to connect to the internet.
+Please use format IP:PORT without a protocol.
+Example: 1.2.3.4:3128
 ```

 ### Only build the webserver for non docker use